-- 1. Unauthorized Borings: Geotechnical Borings drilled without all required permits shall be plugged by the Contractor at the contractor's expense, or by a Licensed Contractor at the property owner's expense (if the responsible Contractor cannot be identified), within 7 days of notification by the DNR.
-An after-the-fact permit may be issued if the boring drilled without a permit appeared to meet the standards of this ordinance under existing well inspection procedures. - Other Approvals: The Contractor shall be responsible for obtaining all other applicable local, state, and federal permits or variances prior to commencement of construction of proposed work for which the Lee County permit had been issued. - 3.
+- 1. Unauthorized Borings: Geotechnical Borings drilled without all required permits shall be drilled out to completeness then properly plugged by the Contractor at the contractor's expense, or by a Licensed Contractor at the property owner's expense (if the responsible Contractor cannot be identified), within 7 days of notification by the DNR.
+An after-the-fact permit may be issued if the boring drilled without a permit appeared to meet the standards of this ordinance under existing well inspection procedures. - 2.
+Other Approvals: The Contractor shall be responsible for obtaining all other applicable local, state, and federal permits or variances prior to commencement of construction of proposed work for which the Lee County permit had been issued.
+This includes inquiring about a vegetation permit if the project is located on a barrier island, City of Sanibel, any project over five (5) acres in size or Zoned Non-Residential. - 3.
 Construction Scheduling: All drilling inspection scheduling, anticipated interruptions or cancellations shall be in accordance with SECTION TWELVE, DRILLING INSPECTORS AND INSPECTIONS, herein.
 Except in case of an emergency well construction, proposed work shall not commence on any site prior to scheduling an inspection in accordance with the inspection scheduling requirements. - 4.
-Aquifer Contamination: Construction or abandonment of geotechnical borings shall not result in uncontrolled movement of water from one aquifer or water bearing zone of differing water quality to another, contamination of groundwater or surface water resources, or other adverse impacts. - 5.
-Construction Completion: The Contractor shall not abandon the work site without notifying the inspector.
+Aquifer Contamination: Construction or abandonment of geotechnical borings shall not result in uncontrolled movement of water from one aquifer or water bearing zone of differing water quality to another, contamination of groundwater or surface water resources, or other adverse impacts.
+If Lee County was not present during the completion of a test boring along with proper abandonment of the hole, the County has the authority upon suspicion of an incomplete grout stage to request the contractor open the hole for proper proof of abandonment with cement grout.

+- 5. Construction Completion: The Contractor shall not abandon the work site without notifying the inspector.
 The Contractor may not be eligible to apply for new permits until satisfactory completion of proposed work for which permits had been issued and construction had been commenced. - 6.
-Special Conditions: In order to protect groundwater resources, the DNR may include specific conditions in the permit as required to address specific construction or drilling performance requirements.

-- Property Access: The property owner or the applicant, by obtaining of a geotechnical boring construction permit, specifically agrees to allow authorized DNR staff with proper identification to access the premises at reasonable times where the permitted activity is located or conducted for the purpose of ascertaining compliance with the permit issued or requirements of this Ordinance. - 8.
-Pollution Prevention: The Contractor shall utilize all current acceptable Best Management Practices (BMP's) measures to prevent environmental pollution due to well construction.
+Special Conditions: In order to protect groundwater resources, the DNR may include specific conditions in the permit as required to address specific construction or drilling performance requirements. - 7.
+Property Access: The property owner or the applicant, by obtaining of a geotechnical boring construction permit, specifically agrees to allow authorized DNR staff with proper identification to access the premises at reasonable times where the permitted activity is located or conducted for the purpose of ascertaining compliance with the permit issued or requirements of this Ordinance. - 8.
+Pollution Prevention: The Contractor shall utilize all current acceptable Best Management Practices (BMP's) measures to prevent environmental pollution due to well construction It is the legal responsibility of the Contractor to meet all necessary measures as required by the NPDES program to prevent environmental pollution from well construction.
+See Chapter 14 ARTICLE VII.
+CLEAN WATER PROVISIONS of the Lee County Land Development Code.